Whitestone, Ontario

 Whitestone is a municipality in the Canadian province of Ontario, as well as the name of a community within the municipality.

-The municipality, located in the Parry Sound District, had a population of 916 in the Canada 2016 Census.
+The municipality, located in the Parry Sound District, had a population of 1075 in the 2021 Canadian census.

 History

 In 2000, the Municipality of Whitestone was formed out of Unorganized Centre Parry Sound District and incorporated by the Parry Sound District Restructuring Commission.
-The new municipality includes the geographic townships of East Burpee, Burton, McKenzie, Ferrie, Hagerman, and part of Croft, as well as the communities of Ardbeg, Dunchurch, Maple Island, and the village of Whitestone.
+The new municipality includes the geographic townships of East Burpee, Burton, McKenzie, Ferrie, Hagerman, and part of Croft.

-A popular attraction was once the Ardbeg fire tower, which was one of the last remaining staffed towers in Southern Ontario until the early 1970s when aerial forest fire detection took over.
+A popular attraction was once the Ardbeg fire tower, which was one of the last remaining staffed fire towers in Southern Ontario until the early 1970s when aerial forest fire detection took over.
 It stood on a small hill where the road meets the railway.